tembo-io/website/blog/2023-11-07-pgmq-self-regulating/index.md

 Fortunately, there's a better way.

-## Core Postgres Features

-FOR UPDATE and SKIP LOCKED are likely two recommendations you’ll come across.
+By designing with a visibility timeout, we remove the need for external processes for queue management.
+PGMQ is a Postgres extension built following exactly this sort of self-regulating queue.
+Today we're going to combine PGMQ with pair of core Postgres features—FOR UPDATE and SKIP LOCKED—to cover all the needs of our message queue.
 FOR UPDATE helps ensure that just a single consumer receives a message in the queue.
 And SKIP LOCKED is required if you want to have multiple consumers on the same queue – without it each consumer would wait for the others to remove their locks.
-Those are two great features of Postgres, so let’s quickly review them.
+Before we put all the pieces together, let's do a quick refresher on how each of these works.

 ## FOR UPDATE: Ensuring Exclusive Access